Buffy (without looking up): "Everybody started singing and dancing?"

-- The Lonely Piano: The bridge of "Something To Sing About".
+- Lonely Piano Piece: The bridge of "Something To Sing About".

 - Lingerie Scene: Anya in red underwear for "I'll Never Tell".

 - Lipstick Lesbian: Lampshaded by Willow when Tara pretends she's interested in boys now."Do I have to fight to keep you?
 'Cause I'm not large with the butch."

 - Lyrical Dissonance: "I'll Never Tell".
 And "Under Your Spell" is a sneaky example - the lyrics are just as happy as the tune, but Tara doesn't know she is literally under Willow's spell.

-- Man of Wealth and Taste: Sweet's snazzy suit.
+- Man of Wealth and Taste: Sweet wears a snazzy zoot suit.

 - Massive Multiplayer Ensemble Number: "Walk Through the Fire" and "Where Do We Go From Here?"

-- Mood Whiplash: Dawn starts to sing in front of the mirror, then suddenly has a Bag of Kidnapping thrown over her head by Sweet's minions.
+- Dawn starts to sing in front of the mirror, then suddenly has a Bag of Kidnapping thrown over her head by Sweet's minions.